 Please let that sink in a moment: the CT can’t point to any Bible texts to directly support his "doctrine" of the Covenant of Works and the Covenant of Grace.
 However, the text of the WCF defends both directly.

 The “inconvenient truth” (to borrow a current phrase from another context) is that the Article.Sections 7.2, 7.5, 19.1, 19.2 and 25.2 from the WCF do, in fact, support CT.
 So what's the problem?
 The problem is that the “proof texts” for those Article.Sections don’t support the "doctrines" they claim to!
 That is, those Article.Sections are a fraud: these are the foundation of the CT’s claims to Covenant Theology!
 This is precisely the reason that I comment particularly in chapters 2 and 3 regarding the lack of biblical support, while in the midst of supposed WCF "proof".

 [See Appendix: The Problems in the WCF. for details.]

 As I said above: CT is man-made.

 The article is comprised of my Introduction (this page), the first 8 chapters of Dr. Belcher's book, and 9 appendices.
-By design, the 8 chapters devoted to the review of Dr. Belcher's book match his chapter titles, headings and subheadings.
+By design, the 8 chapters devoted to the review of Dr. Belcher's book match his chapter titles, headings and subheadings (as I stated above).
 This is to aid the reader of the book when cross-referencing with this article (something which I invite the reader to do).

 - A Biblical Rebuttal of Dr. Richard Belcher's “The Fulfillment of the Promises of God” (this page)